Functional analytic insights into irreversibility of quantum resources: Asymptotic resource manipulation

 for some constant $N_n>0$.
 We would be able to complete the proof if we could show that the right-hand side of the above inequality converges to zero.
 The key issue that prevents us from doing so is that the constant $N_n$ can diverge as $n\to\infty$ --- and, typically, it will do so exponentially fast.

 The above reasoning should convince the reader that the na\"ive way of proving the no free lunch relation fails in this case.
 Although we do not expect this inequality to hold exactly in all resource theories, it turns out that we can recover a variant of such a relation by employing our key technical tool, the $\ve$-$\delta$ lemma (Lemma~\ref{lem:epsdelta}).
-Indeed, combining Theorems~\ref{thm:cost_lowerbound} and~\ref{thm:dist_upperbound} (which ultimately rely on that lemma) gives us
+Indeed, combining the approaches of Theorems~\ref{thm:cost_lowerbound} and~\ref{thm:dist_upperbound} gives